reneegreen816/PholdAPhage/README.md

 If you use **PholdAPhage**, I would recommend a citation in your manuscript along the lines of:

+All predictive modelling of phages were done using the PholdAPhage predictive modelling protocol (Green, R. G. (2025), **PholdAPhage**: [https://github.com/reneegreen816/PholdAPhage](https://github.com/reneegreen816/PholdAPhage/edit/main/README.md) ).

+Is you use Pharokka, Phold, Phynteny, or AlphaFold2 and collabfold for presimulation needs, it would be recommended to also include:

-All predictive modelling of phages were done using the PholdAPhage modelling protocol (Green et al. 2023).
-Specifically, genome annotations completed with Pharokka v ___ (Bouras, et al. 2023), and Phynteny (Grigson, et al 2025).
-Folds completed with AlphaFold2, with ogliomeric predictions completed with XXXXXX (Grigson, et al 2025).
-Predictive modelling and simulation completed by UCSF ChimeraX package and sym command by the Computer Graphics Laboratory, University of California, San Francisco, and UCSF ChimeraX package hkcage command by Luque Lab at San Diego State University. with funding from the NSF.
+Genome annotations completed with Pharokka V1.8.0 (Bouras, et al. 2023),  Phold V1 (Bouras, et al. 2025), and Phynteny (Grigson, et al 2025).
+Folds completed with AlphaFold2, with ogliomeric predictions completed with Phlegm (Grigson, et al 2025).
+Predictive modelling and simulation completed by UCSF ChimeraX package and sym command tools by the Computer Graphics Laboratory, University of California, San Francisco, and UCSF ChimeraX package hkcage command by Luque Lab at San Diego State University, with funding from the NSF.

 With the following full citations for the constituent tools below where relevant:

 - George Bouras, Roshan Nepal, Ghais Houtak, Alkis James Psaltis, Peter-John Wormald, Sarah Vreugde, Pharokka: a fast scalable bacteriophage annotation tool, Bioinformatics, Volume 39, Issue 1, January 2023, btac776, https://doi.org/10.1093/bioinformatics/btac776
 - Grigson, S.R., Bouras, G., Papudeshi, B., Mallawaarachchi, V., Roach, M.J., Decewicz, P., & Edwards, R.A.
 (2025).
 Synteny-aware functional annotation of bacteriophage genomes with Phynteny. bioRxiv, 2025.07.28.667340. https://doi.org/10.1101/2025.07.28.667340.
-- Grigson, S.R. ...
 - Jumper, J. et al. “Highly accurate protein structure prediction with AlphaFold.”
 Nature, 596, pages 583–589 (2021).
 DOI: 10.1038/s41586-021-03819-2
 - Pettersen, E.F., Goddard, T.D., Huang, C.C., Couch, G.S., Greenblatt, D.M., Meng, E.C., and Ferrin, T.E.
 "UCSF Chimera - A Visualization System for Exploratory Research and Analysis."
 J. Comput.
 Chem.
 25:1605-1612 (2004). http://www.cgl.ucsf.edu/chimera
 - Mirdita, M. et al. “ColabFold: Making protein folding accessible to all.”
 Nature Methods, 19, pages 679–682 (2022).
 DOI: 10.1038/s41592-022-01488-1